PROGRAMS:

 Jewish Heritage NY

-For over 30 years, LAJO has focused on the legal and fiscal health of our Jewish community’s nonprofit and religious organizations.
+For over 30 years, LAJO focused on the legal and fiscal health of our Jewish community’s nonprofit and religious organizations.
 Learn more.